tempstabilizer2018group/mfli_labber_dynamic_integration/README.md

 Above code will be called after every Lockin sample.
 It does the following:

-- If the signal is smaller than 2e-6 V only 1 sample is required
+- If the signal is smaller than 2e-6 V only 1 sample is collected
-- If the signal is smaller than 4e-6 V 6 samples are required
+- If the signal is smaller than 4e-6 V 6 samples are collected
-- At most 20 samples are collected.
+- Else 20 samples are collected.

 The returned X and Y values are the median of the collected samples.
 The first two samples are thrown away (empirically determined settle time)